 Automakers began developing airbags for commercial vehicles in the 1970s.
 Ford sold the Mercury Monterey with a passenger airbag option in 1972, claiming to be the first company to do so.
 According to Automotive News, General Motors offered its own optional airbags for select models from 1974 to 1976, beginning with the Oldsmobile Toronado.

-Yet by 1977, as the New York Times Magazine reported, GM stopped offering airbags entirely, claiming customers didn’t want to buy them.
-For years, GM and Ford lobbied against airbag requirements, stating they weren’t practical.
+Yet by 1977, GM stopped offering the safety features entirely, claiming customers didn’t want to buy them.
+For years, GM and Ford lobbied against the safety mandates, stating the devices weren’t practical.

 Airbags make a comeback

 Consumer concerns about safety didn’t go away, however.
-By the late ’80s automakers began designing cars with airbags once more.
+By the late ’80s, automakers began designing cars with airbags once more.
 This time, the airbags weren’t optional add-ons.
-According to Porsche, its 1986 944 Turbo was the first car sold in the U.S. that included standard driver and passenger airbags.
+According to Porsche, its 1986 944 Turbo was the first car sold in the U.S. that included standard driver and passenger units.

 In the wake of the Takata airbag scandal, airbag fatalities are on many people’s minds.
 Yet the truth is that airbags prevent far more deaths than they cause.
 According to the NHTSA, airbags saved more than 50,000 lives from 1987 to 2017.

 Today, no one questions whether airbags should be standard equipment.
-Instead, as we continue to work on ways to make airbags more effective, it’s clear that these inflatable safety devices are here to stay.
+Instead, as we continue to work on ways to make the safety features more effective, it’s clear that these inflatable safety devices are here to stay.